Fits.me: Virtual Fitting Room

 The setup is simple.
 Put the message on the body.
 Put the trigger in the store.
 Put the reveal in a mirror people already trust as “truth”.

 An AR video mirror is a camera plus screen installation that shows your live reflection while overlaying digital effects in real time.
 In this case, the mirror detects the tiger shirt and then renders the simulated injuries and audio as if they are happening to you.
+Because the overlay is pinned to your live reflection, the reveal feels immediate, which is why the message hits before you can distance yourself from it.

 In retail environments and public spaces, AR activations work best when the interaction is instant, unmistakable, and socially visible to bystanders.